liuchunchi/draft-liu-nasr-requirements/draft-liu-nasr-requirements.md

 ## Does all nodes on the path need to compute the POT?

-No. In SFC use case, we are only interested in verifying the traffic _did_ pass certain elements of interest.
+Whether the validation is strict or loose is dependent on the scenario.
+For example in SFC use case, we are only interested in verifying some important elements of interes processed the traffic.

-Please create **Github issues** to raise a question.

 # Contributors

 This document is made possible by NASR proponents, active mailing list members and side meeting participants.
 Including but not limited to: Andrew Alston, Meiling Chen, Diego Lopez, Luigi Iannone, Nicola Rustignoli, Michael Richardson, Adnan Rashid and many others.

+Please create **Github issues** to raise a question.
 Please create new commits and **Github Pull Requests** to propose new contents.